-Nicasio allowed just two hits over six scoreless innings and was backed by homers from Troy Tulowitzki and Michael Cuddyer as the Rockies snapped a seven-game losing streak at Turner Field with a 3-1 victory.
+Nicasio allowed only two hits over six scoreless innings and was backed by home runs from Troy Tulowitzki and Michael Cuddyer, as the Rockies snapped a seven-game losing streak at Turner Field with a 3-1 victory.

-Nicasio, who had been 0-3 with a 9.82 ERA in his career against the Braves, improved to 5-2 this season while lowering his ERA to 3.61.
+Nicasio, though, improved to 5-2 for the season while lowering his ERA to 3.61.
 The right-hander struck out five and walked four.

-Cuddyer, who had missed 24 games with a strained hamstring before coming off the disabled list on Tuesday, received the green light on a 3-0 count leading off the second inning; the right fielder drove a fastball from Mike Minor over the left-field fence for his fifth homer of the season and second in two days.
+Cuddyer, who had missed 24 games because of a strained hamstring before coming off the disabled list on Tuesday, received the green light on a 3-and-0 count leading off the second inning.
+The right fielder drove a fastball from Mike Minor over the left-field fence for his fifth home run of the season and second in two days.

-Tulowitzki's homer, his 14th of the season, also came at the start of an inning.
-He jumped on a 0-1 fastball from Minor and sent a towering drive over the fence near the left-field foul pole.
+Tulowitzki's home run, his 14th of the season, also came at the start of an inning.
+He jumped on a 0-and-1 fastball from Minor and sent a towering drive over the fence near the left-field foul pole.

-The homers were the fifth and sixth given up by Minor (2-3) in five starts this season, and they have accounted for seven of the 13 runs the left-hander has allowed.
+The home runs were the fifth and sixth given up by Minor (2-3) in five starts this season, and they have accounted for seven of the 13 runs the left-hander has allowed.

 The last run Minor gave up to the Rockies came courtesy of video review.

-Charlie Culberson, filling in for the injured Nolan Arenado at third base, doubled to open the seventh inning and advanced on a groundout.
+Charlie Culberson, who had two hits filling in for Arenado, doubled to open the seventh inning and advanced on a groundout.
 Pinch hitter Charlie Blackmon then bounced to first baseman Freddie Freeman, and Culberson was called out at the plate by umpire Lance Barksdale.

-Rockies manager Walt Weiss challenged, though, and after video review of more than four minutes it was ruled that catcher Evan Gattis had missed the tag.
+Weiss challenged, however, and after video review of more than four minutes it was ruled that catcher Evan Gattis missed the tag.

-Minor, who had allowed just two runs while winning his previous two starts, gave up four hits and three runs in 6 1/3 innings.
+Minor, who allowed only two runs while winning his previous two starts, gave up four hits and three runs in 6 1/3 innings.
 He struck out six and walked three.

-Nicasio gave up a single to center fielder B.J.
-Upton between a pair of two-out walks in the third inning, but he got out of the bases-loaded jam by getting right fielder Justin Upton to pop out in foul territory.
+Center fielder B.J.
+Upton singled between a pair of two-out walks in the third inning, but Nicasio got out of the bases-loaded jam by getting right fielder Justin Upton to pop out in foul territory.